-The answer is not a simple yes or no. In truth, dogs probably should not eat goldfish crackers because they simply do not need the nutrition that is found within them.
+When considering whether or not dogs can eat Goldfish Crackers, the answer is not a simple yes or no. In truth, dogs probably should not eat goldfish crackers because they simply do not need the nutrition that is found within them.
 However, giving your pooch a goldfish cracker or two on occasion will likely not cause any harm if there are not any health conditions to worry about.
 The choice to feed your dog a goldfish cracker here and there is up to you and your veterinarian.
 But before making any decisions, you should learn everything you need to know about dogs and goldfish crackers below.

 Goldfish Crackers: Here Is What They Are Made Of

 Before deciding whether to feed any goldfish crackers to your dog, it is a good idea to know exactly what they are made of, so you can understand how the ingredients might affect their health.
 Here are the ingredients you should know about.

 The predominant ingredient in goldfish crackers is enriched wheat, which is not toxic to dogs but is certainly not healthy for them.
 If your pooch is going to eat carbohydrates, which is important for energy, they should eat them in form of healthy fruits and vegetables.
 Too many empty carbs made of enriched wheat can result in problems like diabetes and obesity in the long run.
 Also, dogs do not tend to digest grains well.